Improve Product Team Workflow with a Jira Alternative

 Speed is a feature, not a vibe

 The single most underrated property of a great work management tool is speed.
 Every interaction — opening a ticket, switching projects, dragging a card, typing a comment — happens hundreds of times a day per user.
-A 200ms latency on each becomes 30 seconds of waiting per user per day, which becomes 100 hours per year for a 30-person team.
+A 200ms latency on each interaction, multiplied hundreds of times a day across a team, adds up to meaningful lost time every year.
 Slow tools tax the team in ways that do not show up in any quarterly review.

 The benchmark is Linear: every interaction is instant, every keyboard shortcut works, every page loads before you realise you clicked.
 Floww targets that standard.
 If your current tool is measurably slower than that, you are paying a productivity tax.